PrestaShop/prestashop.github.io/news/_posts/2020-05-13-the-new-order-pages-in-prestaShop-1.7.7.md

 The merchants have a concise view of the work remaining to be done.

+***How it works***:

-_How it works_: The statuses colour is set by default.
+The statuses colour is set by default.
 They are still configurable in the Order Setting page.

 ![](RackMultipart20200512-4-1tjtyoa_html_de02e45ff887d647.png)

 _Order statuses by category_

-- **Link to the customer&#39;s profile:** Creates easy access to the customer&#39;s profile by clicking on its name.
+- **Link to the customer's profile**: Creates easy access to the customer&#39;s profile by clicking on its name.

+***What is the goal***:

-_What is the goal_: Before the merchant used to have to open the order to get access to the customer page.
+Before the merchant used to have to open the order to get access to the customer page.
 Now, the merchant can do it from the orders listing.

+***How it works***:

-_How it works:_ clicking on the customer name opens the customer page in a new tab.
+Clicking on the customer name opens the customer page in a new tab.

 ADD SCREENSHOT

 - **Bulk action redesign**** :** The bulk actions&#39; design and its position were updated to make it more visible and quicker to use.

+***What is the goal***:

-_What is the goal_: To help the merchants to process multiple orders in 3 clicks.
+To help the merchants to process multiple orders in 3 clicks.

+***How it works***:

-_How it works_: Select several orders, choose the new order status in the pop-in then validate it to update the status on the orders.
+Select several orders, choose the new order status in the pop-in then validate it to update the status on the orders.

 ![](RackMultipart20200512-4-1tjtyoa_html_bd7ba585d406209b.png)

 _Updates the last 4 orders into payment accepted_

-- **Open in new tabs**** :** Open commands in new tabs by mass action to process them as the merchant proceeds.
+- **Open in new tabs**: Open commands in new tabs by mass action to process them as the merchant proceeds.

+***What is the goal***:

-_What is the goal_: It helps the merchants to open multiple orders in 3 clicks.
+It helps the merchants to open multiple orders in 3 clicks.

+***How it works***:

-_How it works_: Choose several orders, select _open in new tabs option_ on bulk action&#39;s option to open them in new tabs.
+Choose several orders, select _open in new tabs option_ on bulk action&#39;s option to open them in new tabs.

 ![](RackMultipart20200512-4-1tjtyoa_html_1c19d10b7b1305f4.png)

 _Opens the last 4 orders in new tabs_

-1. **For the order details, we have added the following features :**
+### II. **For the order details, we have added the following features :**

 **Even if we keep the objective of saving time and productivity, the improvements and features are focused on readability and the position of the information.
 Indeed, some important information did not have the display corresponding to its importance.
 For example, the list of products that were at the bottom of the page is now at the top of the page as the first information to be consulted.**